 URL to a PDF

-IronPDF makes it very easy and convenient to render HTML from a variety of sources including URL.
-This code example shows how get PDF document from URL web pages on local networks and on external web servers using the PdfDocument.renderUrlAsPdf method in Java.
-The method will return PdfDocument object which can then be exported using saveAs method.
+IronPDF makes it very easy and convenient to render HTML from a variety of sources, including URLs.
+This code example shows how to get a PDF document from URL web pages on local networks and on external web servers using the PdfDocument.renderUrlAsPdf method in Java.
+The method will return a PdfDocument object which can then be exported using the saveAs method.

 PdfDocument.renderUrlAsPdf accepts a String containing an absolute (fully formed) URL to a web page.
 IronPDF will retrieve the HTML content returned from an HTTP request for the URL and faithfully transform it into its PDF version.
-Developers can supply login credentials (username and password) that renderUrlAsPdf can use for this HTTP request by including an ChromeHttpLoginCredentials object as an optional, second parameter.
+Developers can supply login credentials (username and password) that renderUrlAsPdf can use for this HTTP request by including a ChromeHttpLoginCredentials object as an optional second parameter.
 This is useful for accessing web pages locked within a password-protected website directory.
-Refer to the API Reference for more information about the ChromeHttpLoginCredentials class.
+Refer to the ChromeHttpLoginCredentials Class in API Reference for more information about the ChromeHttpLoginCredentials class.

 It is really a brilliant way to download PDF from URL in Java.

-Also, see the ChromePdfRenderOptions API Reference page for details on how to customize the look and feel of PDF documents midway through their conversion from HTML web pages.
+Also, see the Detailed API Reference on the ChromePdfRenderOptions class for details on how to customize the look and feel of PDF documents midway through their conversion from HTML web pages.